The PTARMIGAN LAND GROUP

 On our projects:

-We are working towards ensuring that all our projects implement responsible consumption practices throughout design, procurement and construction, by asking all the people we work with to match our commitment to sustainable development.
+We are working towards ensuring that all our projects implement responsible consumption practices throughout design, procurement, and construction, by asking all the people we work with to match our commitment to sustainable development.

 Goal 13 – Climate Action; Targets 13.1, 13.3

-All of our projects take into account climate change impacts in the design of infrastructure, particularly for the future increases to flood risk, drought, overheating and biodiversity and habitat loss.
+All our projects take into account climate change impacts in the design of infrastructure, particularly for the future increases to flood risk, drought, overheating and biodiversity and habitat loss.

 We make sure we educate ourselves to stay informed on emerging legislative changes and emerging best practice.